British Airways suspends flights to Cairo for seven days

-British Airways (ICAG.L) abruptly suspended all flights to Cairo for a week from Saturday over security concerns, giving no details about what prompted the move, Trend reports citing Reuters.
+British Airways and Lufthansa abruptly suspended flights to Cairo from Saturday over security concerns, but giving no details about what may have prompted the move, Trend reports citing Reuters.

-“We constantly review our security arrangements at all our airports around the world, and have suspended flights to Cairo for seven days as a precaution to allow for further assessment,” it said in a statement.
+“We constantly review our security arrangements at all our airports around the world, and have suspended flights to Cairo for seven days as a precaution to allow for further assessment,” British Airways said in a statement.

+Lufthansa later said it had canceled its flights to Cairo on Saturday from Munich and Frankfurt and will resume its flights on Sunday.

 Three Egyptian airport security sources told Reuters that British staff had been checking security at Cairo airport on Wednesday and Thursday.
 They gave no further details.